 There is no staff other than those cleaning on-site, although staff and security are easily reached by phone in the face of any problems.

 Just slightly further from town than Hlemmur Square is Reykjavík Hostel Village.
-With comfortable dormitories and private rooms, shared bathrooms, WiFi, optional breakfast and 24-hour service, this simple hostel should easily meet the needs of budget travelers.
+With comfortable dormitories and private rooms, shared bathrooms, WiFi, optional breakfast, and 24-hour service, this simple hostel should easily meet budget travelers' needs.

 Although not as close to the capital bars and shops as those listed above, everything you wish to walk to can be reached within a half-hour.